 - Flow Free: The free plan lets you create unlimited flows, but you only get 750 runs per month and checks happen every 15 minutes.

 - Flow Plan 1: This plan runs $5 per month.
 You get 4500 runs per month and checks happen every three minutes.
 You also get some premium connectors to services like MailChimp and Salesforce.

 - Flow Plan 2: This plan runs $15 per month.
 You get 15,000 runs per month and checks happen every minute.
 You get the same premium connectors provided by Flow Plan 1, and you also get access to organization policy settings and several business process flows.

 Like the daring prospectors of yore willing to explore terra incognita, rich rewards await.
 Go ahead and kick the tires on Microsoft Flow application.
-If you need assistance, the ADNET team is more than happy to help out.
+If you need assistance, the ADNET team is here to help out.